hack3rs.ca network-security

 1. What Kismet Solves for Defenders

-Kismet gives defenders passive visibility into wireless environments: which SSIDs are present, which clients are active, which channels are in use, and whether unexpected devices appear.
+Kismet answers questions about wireless environments without transmitting: which SSIDs are present, which clients are active, which channels are in use, and whether anything unexpected has appeared since the last baseline.

-Kismet is especially useful for rogue AP detection, baseline-building, site surveys, and incident triage where wireless behavior may be part of the problem but the exact cause is unknown.
+Kismet is a particularly good fit for rogue AP detection, wireless baseline work, site surveys, and incident triage where wireless activity is suspected but the exact problem is not yet clear.

 2. Wireless Baselines and Observation Discipline